kriasoft/react-firebase-starter/docs/recipes/deploy-to-github-pages.md

 });
 ```

-`2`.
+### Step 2

 Whenever you need to compile and publish your site to GitHub Pages simply run:

 ```sh
 $ node run publish